-The Company applied for the first time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2022.
-Several other amendments and interpretations apply for the first time in 2022, but do not have an impact on the financial statements of the Company.
-The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The Company applied for the first time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2024.
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.